Wednesday, September 5, 2018

 The secret of the dry test is to market a non-existent product—make an absolutely terrific, highly charged and emotional offer to the right people and see if your concept fogs the mirror.

-The Dry Test that Launched a $100 Million Empire
+The Dry Test that Launched a $1 Billion (in Annual Revenue) Empire

 In 1979, a young entrepreneur named Bill Bonner had an idea for a lifestyle newsletter that combined the worlds of investment and travel.